Chipdelmal/Chipdelmal.github.io/_dataViz/2022-06-17-LastfmNetwork.md

 A nice way to visualize transitions data is through a [chord diagram](https://en.wikipedia.org/wiki/Chord_diagram_(information_visualization)).
 In this representation, the categories are depicted in a circular axis and the connections between them are represented by arcs that connect them with their relative frequency mapped to its width.
 In our paticular application, the artists are mapped to the circular axis and the transitions between them are shown as the arcs.

 The first thing on the process is to reduce the number of artists to be displayed, as plotting the $650+$  entries is not interpretable at all.
-In an initial attempt to determine a quantitative threshold I plotted the artists frequencies to see if there was a point in which the trend made a "jump" or was discontinuous, so that we could use that as the break-point; but the distribution of frequencies showed no such jump.
+In an initial attempt to determine a quantitative threshold I plotted the artists frequencies to see if there was a threshold in which the trend made a "jump" or was discontinuous, so that we could use that as the break-point; but the distribution of frequencies showed no such jump.

 ![](../media/chord/FrequencyLin_350-05.png)